 Vulcan's sales mix is spread roughly evenly between private-sector buyers (primarily residential and nonresidential building construction) and government buyers (primarily highways and building infrastructure).
 Even without a major spending bill, an expected increase in new home construction would likely be enough to give Vulcan's top line a meaningful boost.
 But with Uncle Sam looking to open his checkbook, Vulcan is likely looking at years of above-trend growth.

 The Biden administration has shown a preference for "buying American," and this should suit infrastructure stocks such as Birmingham, Alabama-based Vulcan Materials just fine.
 It's as American as apple pie, with more than 360 aggregates facilities scattered across the country.
 The company has been in business for 64 years and is considered the leader in the industry.

-If you believe the Bipartisan Infrastructure Framework will see the light of day, VMC is an obvious choice.
+If you believe the Bipartisan Infrastructure Investment and Jobs Act will get through the House, VMC is an obvious choice.

 Martin Marietta Materials

 - Dividend yield: 0.6%